 Watch out for:

-• unexpected emails from strangers who are advertising a website – do not click on web links in these emails
+- Enexpected emails from strangers who are advertising a website – do not click on web links in these emails.

 Take the following steps to protect yourself against email and internet scams:

-• check the web address.
-Australian Government websites end in .gov.au (for example, www.immi.gov.au, www.eta.immi.gov.au)
+- Check the web address.
+Australian Government websites end in .gov.au (for example www.homeaffairs.gov.au or www.dfat.gov.au)

 If you are worried about a website, do a web search to see if anyone has reported any problems with it:

-• visit the Australian Competition and Consumer Commission’s SCAMwatch radar web pages for details on the latest known scams - www.scamwatch.gov.au/
+- Visit the Australian Competition and Consumer Commission’s Scamwatch page for details on the latest known scams.

 .pn email address scam

-Please note that emails received from these addresses (or any other address ending in pn) are not sent by the Australian Government.
-The email addresses are in no way affiliated with the Australian Embassy or the Department of Immigration and Border Protection.
+Please note that emails received from any address ending in .pn are not sent by the Australian Government.
+The email addresses are in no way affiliated with the Australian Embassy or the Department of Home Affairs.

 firstname.lastname@example.org email scam

 The Embassy has become aware of another scam involving the email address email@example.com.